 Germinating seeds is where the journey begins you can do this by many different ways.
 After a successful grow you can use clones which saves time and money so you don’t have to go out and buy more seeds.

-You will find a few are lazy and need some help with sprouting.
-Instead off putting them straight into your growing medium which is possible, there is a few different ways off getting the seeds sprouted into small seedlings. give your seeds a kickstart by sprouting them first using one of the most popular methods below.
+You will find a few are lazy and need some help when Germinating seeds.
+Instead off putting them straight into your growing medium which is possible, there is a few different ways of getting the seeds sprouted into small seedlings.
+Give your seeds a kickstart by sprouting them first using one of the most popular methods below.